 We had really wanted to check out Olive + Gourmando in Old Montreal, but on our very last day, trudging through the pouring rain, we arrived for lunch only to find out it was closed for a commercial shoot.
 Sigh.
 I guess it’ll have to wait for the next visit then!

 What I loved most about Montreal was how much it felt like I was far away in some other country, but really I was just a 5-hour train ride away from home.
 With French being the official language spoken (Tristan had a great time brushing up on his French speaking skills), and the old Gothic architecture throughout the city, it was easy to forget I was still in Canada.
 I was slightly thrown off whenever I would reach into my wallet to pay for something only to pull out my own Canadian currency.
 If you didn’t know any better, you’d think you were in a city in France.

 We found the people to be very hospitable and friendly, the public transportation was easy to navigate, and English was widely spoken.
 So getting around and interacting with Montrealers was easy-peasy, as I like to say.

 Montreal is a popular destination with many options for every type of traveler.
-It’s easily accessible by train, bus, car, and plane, and many sites are available to help you book your accommodations.
+It’s easily accessible by train, bus, car, and plane.

 A short weekend in Montreal definitely doesn’t do the city justice.
 I want to explore more of the diverse neighbourhoods, check out the craft beer scene, and learn more about the city’s history.
 Knowing now what a short and easy jaunt from Toronto is it, I’ll be keeping my eye out for more seat sales so I can plan my return visit.